svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_evaluation_function/index.md

 So far there have been a number of examples of the creation of continuations but what happens when these are applied is still untold.
-The `apply_continuation` function, that takes care of this continuation applican, is about the same size as `run_eval` and really they interact at a quite deep level. `run_eval` calls `apply_continuation` and `apply_continuation` changes the evaluation context meaning it influences what the next iteration of the evaluation
+The `apply_continuation` function, that takes care of this continuation application, is about the same size as `run_eval` and really they interact at a quite deep level. `run_eval` calls `apply_continuation` and `apply_continuation` changes the evaluation context meaning it influences what the next iteration of the evaluation